 — The first paragraph of The Evil Gods I (ignoring the author's note and random biblical quote).
 It gets worse after that.

-The Prayer Warriors is a series of presumed Troll Fics written by Thomas Brown, known as BelieverInChrist, and his cousin Ebony Brown.The plot has the eponymous heroes trying to purify the worlds they're on, whether by converting them or killing them because they're Satanic.
+The Prayer Warriors is a series of presumed Troll Fics written by Thomas Brown, also known as BelieverInChrist, and his cousin Ebony Brown.The plot has the eponymous heroes trying to purify the worlds they're on, whether by converting them or killing them because they're Satanic.
 However, they also face dangers along the way, whether by facing off against other Gods or other powerful beings.So far, seven stories of The Prayer Warriors have been written:

 The Prayer Warriors: Battle With the Witches, where it focuses on the world of Harry Potter.